-Trips an important way of bringing life to the ideas discussed in the classroom.
-We hope to run a trip to Bristol to explore topics such as gentrification, the sociology of grafitti, and the effects of colonialism on the city.
+Trips are an important way of bringing life to the ideas discussed in the classroom.
+We hope to run a trip to Bristol to explore topics such as gentrification, the sociology of graffiti, and the effects of colonialism on the city.
 In recent years we have run trips to the Old Bailey, where students were able to witness court cases including fraud, terrorism & manslaughter.
-We also offer a range of university visits, both to hear the latest sociological research but also a chance to explore the idea of studying Sociology at university.
+We also offer a range of university visits, both to hear the latest sociological research and also a chance to explore the idea of studying Sociology at university.

 We are keen to offer an optional overseas visit to North Africa too.

 You will be required to buy course booklets for each unit, which will cost approx. £15 over the course of the year.